Getting started¶

 Configure your user¶

-geodepot config --global user.name "My Name"
+geodepot config set user.name "My Name"

-geodepot config --global user.email "my@email.me"
+geodepot config set user.email "my@email.me"

 Initialize a repository¶